 Charles A. Caramello Distinguished Dissertation Award

-The Graduate School holds the Charles A. Caramello Distinguished Dissertation Award Competition each year.
 The Charles A. Caramello Distinguished Dissertation Award recognizes original work that makes an unusually significant contribution to the discipline.
-Both methodological and substantive quality will be judged.
-Awards are given each year in four broad disciplinary areas:
+Four Awards are given each year, one in each of these broad disciplinary areas:

-The Council of Graduate Schools (CGS) uses these categories for its annual national dissertation awards.
-Recipients of the University of Maryland Distinguished Dissertation Award will receive an honorarium of $1,000 and may be nominated by the university for the CGS/ProQuest Distinguished Dissertation Award.
+Recipients of the Charles A. Caramello Distinguished Dissertation Award receive an honorarium of $1,000 and may be selected for nomination to the CGS/ProQuest Distinguished Dissertation national competition.

-Eligible candidates are UMD PhD graduates who have defended and submitted their dissertation to the Graduate School in the calendar year 2016.
+Eligbility: Eligible candidates are UMD PhD graduates who have defended and submitted their dissertation to the Graduate School in the calendar year 2017.

 *Eligible students must contact their college for information about the college's selection process and the internal deadline.